guowilling/SRVideoPlayer/README.md

 ## TODO

 > Cache video data while downloading, next time play directly with local data, do not have to download again.
-> 边下边缓存功能, 下次播放的时候, 直接使用缓存数据不用再次下载.

 **If you have any question, submit an issue or contact me.**
 **If this repo helps you, please give it a star, thanks a lot.**